Zinklof-Dev/Bad-Temper/Assets/_Dev/CGaliano/Concepting/Acheivements.md

    Take out 100 enemies
 5. Fear The Reaper
    Take out 1000 enemies.
-6. You Are The One They Fear
+6. You Are The One They Fear-
    Take out 10,000 enemies.
 7. Wait it's been how long?
    Play a total of one hour